dotnet/ai-samples/src/local-models/Phi/README.md

 #### BFloat16 doesn't work
 Model doesn't work properly when setting default dtype to bfloat16.
 This could due to precision loss in linear layer and I'm still investigate it.

-### See also
-- [Torchsharp-llama](https://github.com/LittleLittleCloud/Torchsharp-llama): A torchsharp implementation for llama 2 model

 ## Further reading: What's Phi?
 Phi model is a suite of small language models developed by Microsoft Research.
 Until January 2024, there are three models available as follows:
 - [Phi-2](https://huggingface.co/microsoft/phi-2), A 2.7B parameter model trained using the same data source with Phi-1.5 and augmented with a new data source that consists of various NLP synthetic texts and filtered websites (for safety and educational value).